- If you are getting unable to update the password error on your PC, it might be due to your security policies.

 For more details you can read how we test, review, and rate at WindowsReport.

 - At least six characters in length.

 - Contain lowercase characters.

 Although these requirements might seem unnecessary to a home user, having a strong password that meets the security standards in a business environment is crucial since it will prevent unauthorized users from accessing your account.

-If you don’t want to deal with security standards and password strength, we’ll show you how to completely disable this policy completely in the following solution.
+If you don’t want to deal with security standards and password strength, we’ll show you how to disable this policy completely in the following solution.

 - Open Group Policy Editor.

 - In the left pane, navigate to Computer Configuration > Windows Settings > Security Settings > Account Policies > Password Policy.

 - In the right pane, double-click the Password must meet complexity requirements option.

 - Set this policy to Disabled and click Apply and OK to save changes.